AliMonzavi1990/Bankist-App/README.md

 Try sending a transfer or requesting a loan — all data will stay saved thanks to localStorage.

-📍 Live Demo: bankist-demo.netlify.app

-💬 What I Learned
+What I Learned
 Working on this project helped me connect abstract JavaScript concepts to real-world logic.
  I learned how to structure applications, manage user interactions, handle data efficiently, and think about both functionality and user experience at the same time.
  It was also a reminder of how small details — like clean date formatting or intuitive buttons — can completely change the way a web app feels to use.

-✍️ Credits
+Credits
 Original concept by Jonas Schmedtmann (2024).
 Extended and refined by Aliakbar Monzavi Sofyani (2024).